RenderKit/embree/doc/src/platforms.md

 (Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series) under Linux.

-Currently the following products are supported and further products will get enabled soon:

-- Intel® Arc™ A770 Graphics
-- Intel® Arc™ A750 Graphics
-- Intel® Arc™ A770M Graphics
-- Intel® Arc™ A730M Graphics
-- Intel® Arc™ A550M Graphics
-- Intel® Data Center GPU Flex 170

 The code compiles with the Intel® Compiler, Intel® oneAPI DPC++ Compiler, GCC, Clang, and the Microsoft Compiler.
 To use Embree on the GPU the Intel® oneAPI DPC++ Compiler must be used.
 Please see section